waikato-llm/llm-dataset-converter/plugins/metadata-from-name.md

                         The custom name to use for the logger, uses the plugin name by default (default: None) -r REGEXP, --regexp REGEXP
-                        The regular expression apply to the image name, with the 1st group being used as the meta-data value.
+                        The regular expression apply to the current input name, with the 1st group being used as the meta-data value. (default: None)
-                        (default: None)
   -k METADATA_KEY, --metadata_key METADATA_KEY
                         The key in the meta-data to store the extracted sub- string under. (default: None)